 Allen is approximately 27 square miles and has 98,000 residents.
 The median age is 35 years and the average household income is $101,636.
 The town was officially incorporated in 1953.

 This city is a great community for all walks of life.
 Nationally, the city is known for its housing affordability, safety, and top notch education.
-Locally, Allen is known for its world class entertainment, culture and numerous employment opportunities.
+Locally, it is known for its world class entertainment, culture and numerous employment opportunities.
 In addition, the city is nationally-recognized for its parks and recreational facilities.

 There are a multitude of community organizations for its residents to get involved in.
 In addition, there are over 200 restaurants, 5 major shopping centers, 2 movie theaters, and an abundance of cultural and outdoor activities.

 This vibrant city continues to receive high praise for its great location and high quality of life.
-Furthermore, Allen has been honored in national “Best of” rankings from The Dallas Morning News, Family Circle, D Magazine, WalletHub, Niche, SafeWise, Forbes and Money Magazine.
+Furthermore, the community has been honored in national “Best of” rankings from The Dallas Morning News, Family Circle, D Magazine, WalletHub, Niche, SafeWise, Forbes and Money Magazine.